Let’s dive right in.

 Cyberattacks are ever-evolving, and the frequency on a steady incline.
 It is upsetting to me that in the absence of comprehensive cybersecurity laws, citizens suffer the consequences.
 The US private sector remains a low hanging fruit for cyber criminals.
 Defense shouldn’t be optional, not when it is a matter of national security.

 To combat this evolving problem, we must first understand it.
 The three known contributing factors to the rapid growth of Ransomware attacks are as follows.

 - Threat actors take advantage of poor security habits, and unfortunately, security poor organizations are plentiful.
 In today's complex and evolving tech environment, cybersecurity is a necessity for every organization, regardless of size or industry.
 As an advocate for defense preparedness, I encourage you to test your systems.
-You can begin by scheduling a complimentary Ransomware Readiness Assessment.

 - The method of payment, cryptocurrency, is decentralized and largely unregulated.
 As of now, it is unclear how the government will address this poorly regulated monetization.